-This project is an example of how exhibitions at GroundWork stimulate discussion and action between artists, creators, community leaders, scientists, campaigners, and local people.
-We host regular projects in the gallery to explore the themes of our exhibitions.
+Waste Transformed is a project about making art from trash.
+Initially we were inspired by the Trash Art exhibition to explore creative reuse of materials.
+We then went on to investigate plastics and that became a bit of an obsession.
+This project is an example of how exhibitions at GroundWork stimulate discussion and action.
+This can involve artists, creators, community leaders, scientists, campaigners, and local people.
+Anyone can join in.
+Activating our exhibition subjects is our thing.
+We do this by hosting regular projects in the gallery to explore the themes of our exhibitions.
 Sign up to our email list to be the first to know about events at GroundWork.

-This began as a project funded by the British Science Association for Science Week https://www.britishscienceweek.org/ We have continued regularly ever since then.
+This began as a project funded by the British Science Association for Science Week https://www.britishscienceweek.org/ .
+We have continued regularly ever since then.

-Funded by the British Science Association, for British Science Week, 9-18 March
+Funded by the British Science Association, for British Science Week, 9-18 March 2018

 This is a group run by and for survivors of domestic abuse and we are committed to supporting anyone affected by domestic abuse, using creativity to improve your wellbeing.